ocd-scm/ocd-builder-webhook/README.md

 # Architecture

 This component requires quite a lot of internal moving parts.
-The good news is that it is supplied as a aimple to configure chart.
+The good news is that it is supplied as a simple to configure chart.
 It also uses stable and standard Origin features that work on locked down Origin.
-It would have been simpler to use a custom build type but that has to be enables by a cluster administrator.
+It would have been simpler to use a custom build type but that has to be enabled by a cluster administrator.
 The internal complexity of this component is to avoid needing cluster admin rights.

 ![alt text][ocd-build-components]